sharovatov/teamlead/articles/company_interview_en.md

 ## How are employees encouraged to grow?

+What's the process?
+Are there performance reviews or any other mechanism like personal growth plan?

 ## How are payrises done?

 ## Do you have bonuses?

 What is considered to be worthy of a bonus?
+Who decides on them?

 ## What equipment do you provide?